 - Season with salt and pepper

-- Brown the meat (and onions, if using) in olive oil and add to your slow cooker
+- Brown the meat chunks and add to your slow cooker

 - Deglaze the skillet with a cup of the beef broth and add to the slow cooker

-- Add the beer, vegetables, seasonings, xanthan gum (or xanthan gum substitute) and broth in the pot and cook on low for 6-8 hours
+- Add the beer, vegetables, seasonings, xanthan gum (or xanthan gum substitute) and broth to the pot and cook on low for 6-8 hours

 Oven method